nicolashery/nicolashery.com/posts/2023-12-13-nesting-reader-environments-servant.md

 The pattern described in this article with nested calls to `hoistServer` is not a "middleware" pattern, although it might seem similar.
 For instance, we can throw an error if authentication fails and short-circuit all downstream handlers this way.
 However, we can't use other middleware features like setting the response headers.

 For proper middleware functionality, we can wrap the top-level server with any [WAI middleware](https://hackage.haskell.org/package/wai/docs/Network-Wai.html#t:Middleware), such as the ones from [`wai-extra`](https://hackage.haskell.org/package/wai-extra).
-Or, for more advanced users, you can also create your own Servant combinators (see William Yao's article ["Writing Servant combinators for fun and profit"](https://williamyaoh.com/posts/2023-02-28-writing-servant-combinators.html) for a detailed introduction on how to do so).
+Or, for more advanced users, you can also create your own Servant combinators (see William Yao's article [Writing Servant combinators for fun and profit](https://williamyaoh.com/posts/2023-02-28-writing-servant-combinators.html) for a detailed introduction on how to do so).

 Finally, this is only one possible way to structure a web application.
 Regardless of which patterns and conventions are used, what's more important is that they are documented and well-understood by the team.
 It's also good practice to let the application structure grow organically.
 Start simple with only a single environment and split things up when and if obvious sub-domains appear.